 Mini quiches, frittatas, pastries, meatloaves can all be made in a muffin tin ahead of time and last for three days in the fridge.
 The great thing is that they are packed full of protein and vegetables, a great lunch choice.

 All of these things can be frozen to keep longer.

 Another prepare ahead lunch, something like tuna pasta bake or vegetable bakes can be eaten both hot or cold at work.

 And some homemade muffins or biscuits or slice make morning tea a little more exciting without trekking to the vending machine.

 The great thing about fruit is that it comes in its own packaging and can make a nice ‘dessert’ after lunch.

 These are great to keep at your desk or in your pocket for a healthy and cheap snack.
 An alternative is the humble muesli bar, either purchased or made at home.

-I used to take my yogurt in a small Tupperware container and stir in some honey, seeds, fruit or crushed linseed.
-It’s cheaper this way than individually portioned and you can make it to suit your own tastes.
+Take my yogurt in a small container and stir in some honey, seeds, fruit or crushed linseed.
+It’s cheaper this way than individually portioned and you can make it suit your own tastes.